Assessing AI-Generated vs. Human-Authored Spear Phishing SMS Attacks: An Empirical Study: Methodology

 \subsection{The TRAPD Methodology}

-One of the contributions of this paper is the introduction of the TRAPD methodology for evaluating personalized deceptive messages.
-While the focus of this paper has been on spear phishing SMS messages, we believe the methodology that we performed could be used to evaluate other types of deceptive content tailored to individuals (e.g., personalized disinformation, other types of spear phishing messages).
-We feel that TRAPD can provide valuable and unique insights.
-The methodology is designed to provide an ethical way to create and evaluate personalized deceptive messages.
-It was also designed to facilitate comparison of different messages, such as those created by humans versus AI, or those created about different topics.
+One of the contributions of this paper is the introduction of the TRAPD methodology for evaluating personalized deceptive messages in an ethical manner.
+While the focus of this paper is on spear phishing SMS messages, the methodology may be used to evaluate other types of deceptive content tailored to individuals (e.g., personalized disinformation, other types of phishing messages).
+TRAPD is designed to facilitate comparison of different messages, such as those created by humans versus AI, or those created about different topics.
+Finally, it is designed to collect both quantitative and qualitative data, helping us to understand the "why" behind the quantitative findings.

-At its core, the TRAPD methodology includes the following steps: \begin{enumerate} \item Recruiting targets willing to share personal information with potential attackers (humans or AI). \item Creating personalized deceptive messages aimed at the targets. \item Having targets rank order (sort) the messages from most compelling to least compelling and choose a threshold above which they would be deceived. \item Having targets provide qualitative assessments of their rationale for sorting messages. \item (Optionally) Having targets “label" messages with a variable of interest (e.g., whether they believe a message was created by AI or not) and then provide qualitative assessments explaining their labeling. \end{enumerate}
+At its core, the TRAPD methodology includes the following steps: \begin{enumerate} \item Recruit targets who willingly share personal information with potential attackers. \item Generate personalized deceptive messages aimed at the targets (e.g., using humans or AI). \item Have targets rank order (sort) the messages from most compelling to least compelling and choose a threshold above which they would be deceived. \item Have targets provide qualitative assessments of their rationale for placing messages where they did. \item (Optionally) Having targets “label" messages with a variable of interest (e.g., whether they believe a message was created by AI or not) and then provide qualitative explanations for their labeling choices. \end{enumerate}

+Figure \ref{fig_overview} illustrates the flow of the current project, as described by these TRAPD methodology steps.
 The following subsections explain how we implemented the TRAPD methodology in this particular study.
 We hope it will serve as a template for future studies that use the method to evaluate other types of personalized deceptive content.